Websites exist to be visited, but visits can mean different things for different sites.

 - Direct traffic isn’t affected by social media or Google changes and serves as an independent source of visitors.

 You can track your direct traffic stats in your Google Analytics dashboard.
-If you want to increase your direct traffic, you should focus on having a clear and memorable brand.
+If you want to increase your direct traffic, focus on having a clear and memorable brand.

 Continuously provide value and expert advice to your website visitors and show them that you are an expert in your industry.